bitwalker/exrm/README.md

 #### Perform a release

 - `mix release`

+### Configuration

+I'm going to go in to more detail on how configuration works later on, for now just know that when you run `mix release` for the first time, exrm will warn you that it couldn't find a `yourapp.conf` and `yourapp.schema.exs` file, and generates them for you based on your current configuration which is defined in `config/config.exs`.
+The `.conf` is where you will configure your app, and the `.schema.exs` is where you define the configuration available in the `.conf`.

 #### Run your app! (my example is based on a simple ping server, see the appendix for more info)